immcantation/tigger/docs/topics/reassignAlleles.md

 Value
 -------------------

-A modifed input `data.frame` containing the best allele call from among the sequences listed in `genotype_db` in the `v_call_genotyped` column.
+A modified input `data.frame` containing the best allele call from among the sequences listed in `genotype_db` in the `v_call_genotyped` column.